CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/ssh_easy.md

 # SSH easy

-## Use SSH connection for remote work and git
+## Use SSH connection in Linux for remote work and git

-It is preferred to use the SSH connection for remote work and for git.
+It is recommended to use the ~/.ssh/config file to assign explicitly one ssh key to one ssh server.
+If not, ssh-agent will send all the keys to the server and the server could refute the connection because of too many bad keys.

 Write the ssh connection details in ~/.ssh/config:

 ```bash